astronomer/docs/learn/airflow-ui.md

 ## Cluster activity tab

 The cluster activity tab was added in Airflow 2.7 and shows aggregated metrics for the entire Airflow cluster.
-There are live metrics available such as currently occupied slots in different [pools](airflow-pools.md), unpaused DAGs and scheduler health.
+It includes live metrics, such as currently occupied slots in different [pools](airflow-pools.md), unpaused DAGs, and scheduler health.
-The historical metrics shown include states of past DAG runs, task instances and how DAG runs were triggered.
+It also includes historical metrics like the states of past DAG runs and task instances, as well as how each DAG run was triggered.

 ![Cluster activity](/img/guides/airflow-ui_cluster_activity.png)